Commissioner Personas

 The framework is LLM-agnostic but optimised for advanced developer environments such as Claude Code runtimes.
 The core of the repository relies on structured file systems, regular expression routers, and local knowledge schemas rather than loose model weights — ensuring the structural framework stays solid regardless of the underlying model used for generation.

 The framework is entirely open to the world.
 Clone the repository, inspect the file maps, and add new capabilities.
 Custom skills are defined as structured markdown configurations inside the plugins/*/skills/ directory tree.
-To contribute, report a bug, or browse open issues, visit github.com/montoyer/agents.
+To contribute, report a bug, or browse open issues, visit github.com/montoyer/eu-agents.

 Community documentation

 EU onboarding is notoriously thin, especially for non-statutory staff and IT consultants working under framework contracts.
-No one built the practical guide — so we did.
+No one built the practical guide, so we did.

 doc.montoyer.com covers contracts, grades, salaries, framework structures, and the unwritten rules that take years to figure out.
 Open, community-driven, and written for the people actually doing the work in Brussels.